 Shanghai is a huge, bustling city located at the mouth of the Yangtze River in East China.
 It is well-known for its financial markets, shopping, dining and an incredible range of arts and cultural attractions.
 Shanghai is home to nearly 25 million inhabitants.

 For more information, visit the ECNU Global China Program website.

-Students choose either (a) 3 content courses (taught in English) + 1 language course, (b) 4 content courses, or (c) replacing one content class with an internship.
+Students can take either (a) 2-3 content courses (taught in English) + 1 language course or (b) 3-4 content courses.

 Different levels of language classes from beginning to advanced will be offered according to students’ placement test results.
 Content courses vary by semester and are drawn from a variety of fields including Business, Sociology, Literature, Political Science, Economics, etc. For a list of class offerings, please visit the ECNU Global China Program website.

 Credit Information: Each content class is worth 3 semester credits, which is equivalent to 5 UO quarter credits.
 The Chinese language class is worth 6 semester credits, which is equivalent to 9 UO quarter credits.